 Development of a safe and reproducible method to selectively acidify and de-energize the human cancer xenografts.
 Specifically, we seek to employ the natural tendency of cancers to convert glucose to lactate as a method for selective intracellular acidification, which is known to potentiate tumor response to chemotherapy, radiation therapy, hyperthermia, and photodynamic therapy.
 In vivo 31P and 1H Magnetic Resonance Spectroscopy demonstrated that human cancer xenografts such as melanoma, breast, prostate and ovarian in immunosuppressed mice treated with MCT, MPC and ETC inhibitor, lonidamine, exhibit a sustained and tumor-selective decrease in pH, bioenergetics and increase in lactate and subsequent sensitization to nitrogen mustards, doxorubicin and radiation therapy.

 Mouse Xenograft development, tumor cells studies, drug delivery, metabolomics, and tumor micro-environment modulation.

 1H, 31P, 13C Spectroscopy, T1, T2, Diffusion weighted and Dynamic Contrast Enhanced (DCE) MRI of mouse xenografts.

-Diffusion tensor imaging and proton magnetic resonance spectroscopy in patients with brain abscess, brain tumor, meningitis, neurocysticercosis and liver failure on clinical scanner.
+Diffusion tensor imaging and proton magnetic resonance spectroscopy of patients with various intracranial mass lesions.